jasonholmberg/html5-vidtest/README.md

 You should be able to play the video in Chrome and Firefox, but not Safari.

 Now deploy to Tomcat.
-You'll notice that you can view the video in all the browsers when served from WildFly.
+You'll notice that you can view the video in all the browsers when served from Tomcat.